Loading

 Crime

 For a time, Deep Ellum struggled with a perception of a high crime rate that made people reluctant to visit the area.
-In mid-2006, local papers had begun to report the near-demise of the neighborhood, as a large percentage of the long-time live-music venues had closed that year, leaving mostly clubs oriented more towards hip hop and other music, dancing, and drinking, and radically altering the "feel".
+In mid-2006, local papers had begun to report the near-demise of the neighborhood, as a large percentage of the long-time live-music venues had closed that year, leaving mostly clubs oriented more towards recorded dance music and drinking, radically altering the "vibe".
 In 2007, several additional small and medium clubs had closed, although new live-music venues often sprang up.

 Perhaps the most known and tragic crime associated with the area that garnered nationwide attention was the murder of two children by their father.
 On May 2, 2001, John Battaglia murdered his daughters Faith and Liberty in his loft in Deep Ellum.